anissakp/05-619-Interactive-Visualization/README.md

 ### Visualization 1: AQIChart.svelte
 This visualization lets users explore how air quality changes over time across Pittsburgh’s neighborhoods.
 Monthly average AQI values are shown as a line chart, with D3’s categorical color scale distinguishing each neighborhood.
 Background color bands represent EPA-defined AQI levels (Good → Hazardous) at 50% opacity for easy reference.
 When a single station is selected, a shaded 10th-90th percentile band highlights daily variability.

 Interactive features include a dropdown to choose stations, a checkbox to toggle raw daily data, and a fixed legend for clarity.
-Together, these elements help users move smoothly between overview and detail without losing context.
+These elements help users move smoothly between overview and detail without losing context.

 This visualization took approximately **15-20 hours** to complete.